premananda-cloud/testing_ensemble-/README.md

 # Multi-Model Ensemble Evaluation System

-A comprehensive evaluation framework for assessing ensemble performance of BERT, RoBERTa, and TF-IDF models trained using the Self-Paced Supervised Teacher (SPST) methodology.
+A comprehensive evaluation framework for assessing ensemble performance of BERT, RoBERTa, and TF-IDF models trained using the Segmented Parameter Sequential Training (SPST) methodology.

 ## Overview